forsyde/forsyde-atom/README.md

 ### The `forsyde-atom` libraries

-This package is *cabal*ized, thus one shoud use `cabal` to install it.
-It is recommended to install and test inside a sandbox:

-    cabal update                      # downloads the most recent list of packages from the Hackage repository cabal sandbox init                # initializes the sandbox cabal install --dependencies-only # (optional) installs only dependencies inside the sandbox cabal install                     # installs the library inside the sandbox cabal configure                   # configures the package
+The package can be installed under an isolated sandbox using the [Stack](https://docs.haskellstack.org/en/stable/README/) program, or as a local *Nix project using the new [Cabal](https://www.haskell.org/cabal/users-guide/) build system.

+#### Using Stack

+For a completely hassle-free installation, we recommend using Stack, which acquires the right compliler version and every other dependency.
+For this, please install Stack [as recommended on their site](https://docs.haskellstack.org/en/stable/README/) (i.e. using `wget` or `curl`).
+Clone this repository and

+	cd path/to/forsyde-atom
+	stack install

+#### Using Cabal

+Make sure you have the newest [Haskell Platform](https://www.haskell.org/platform/) along with the newest [Cabal](https://www.haskell.org/cabal/) (version >= 3).
+For instructions on installing using legacy tools, check the [ForSyDe-Atom web page](forsyde.github.io/forsyde-atom).

+	cd path/to/forsyde-atom
+    cabal build

+### Quick Start

 Now the `forsyde-atom` package should be installed in a sandbox in the current path.
-To open an interpreter session with the default ForSyDe-Atom libraries loaded, run the command:
+Depending on how you installed the package you need to open an interpreter session with the default ForSyDe-Atom libraries loaded, by running the appropriate command:

+    stack repl                        # starts GHCi with the sandbox loaded

+or

-    cabal repl                        # starts GHCi with the sandbox loaded
+	cabal repl                        # starts GHCi with the library loaded

+respectively.

-For a quick test that everything works fine, you can try the following example inside the interpreter session.
-The example implements a Moore finite state machine that calculates the running sum and multiplies the output with 2.
+Test that the libraries load correctly: this example implements a Moore finite state machine that calculates the running sum and multiplies the output with 2.

     *ForSyDe.Atom> import ForSyDe.Atom.MoC.SY as SY
     *ForSyDe.Atom SY> let s = SY.signal [1..4]
     *ForSyDe.Atom SY> SY.moore11 (+) (*2) 0 s
     {0,2,6,12,20}

 For more examples, please check the [user manual](https://github.com/forsyde/forsyde-atom-examples/blob/master/manual.pdf) generated from the [`forsyde-atom-examples`](https://github.com/forsyde/forsyde-atom-examples) project.

-To uninstall the library and everything that was generated, you can type in:

-    cabal sandbox delete              # deletes the sandbox and everything in it

 ### The test suite

-The test suite and its dependencies can be installed and run by explicitly adding the flag `--enable-tests` to the previous installation commands, namely:
+The test suite and its dependencies can be installed and run by typing in:

-    cabal install --enable-tests --dependencies-only # (optional)
-    cabal install --enable-tests                     # installs library + test suite cabal configure --enable-tests                   # configures the package to run the test suite cabal test                                       # runs the test suite
+	stack test

+or

+	cabal test

+respectively.

 ### Getting the documentation

 A Haddock extended API + technical report documentation is